Ethylene oxide: History

-Cl-CH2CH2-OH + KOH -> (CH2CH2)O + KCl + H2O

 Wurtz measured the boiling point of ethylene oxide as 13.5 C, slightly higher than the present value, and discovered the ability of ethylene oxide to react with acids and salts of metals.
 Wurtz mistakenly assumed that ethylene oxide has the properties of an organic base.
-This misconception persisted until 1896 when Georg Bredig found that ethylene oxide is not an electrolyte.
+This misconception persisted until 1896, when Georg Bredig found that ethylene oxide is not an electrolyte.
 That it differed from other ethers — particularly by its propensity to engage in the addition reactions typical of unsaturated compounds — had long been a matter of debate.
 The heterocyclic triangular structure of ethylene oxide was proposed by 1868 or earlier.

 Wurtz's 1859 synthesis long remained the only method of preparing ethylene oxide, despite numerous attempts, including by Wurtz himself, to produce ethylene oxide directly from ethylene.
 Only in 1931 did French chemist Theodore Lefort develop a method of direct oxidation of ethylene in the presence of silver catalyst.
 Since 1940, almost all industrial production of ethylene oxide has relied on this process.
 Sterilization by ethylene oxide for the preservation of spices was patented in 1938 by the American chemist Lloyd Hall.
 Ethylene oxide achieved industrial importance during World War I as a precursor to both the coolant ethylene glycol and the chemical weapon mustard gas.